Sunday, March 31, 2013

 (Revelation 13:10 KJV)

-In this modern world we live in where advancements in technology are rapidly changing and improving the way we kill people, why the sword?
-The sword within Islam almost takes on a religious theme, and may well fall under that category.
+In this modern world, where technological advancements are rapidly changing and improving the way we kill people, why the sword?

 Other versions of this passage read like this:

-He thatG1536 leadeth intoG4863 captivityG161 shall goG5217 intoG1519 captivity:G161 he thatG1536 killethG615 withG1722 the swordG3162 mustG1163 be(G846) killedG615 withG1722 the sword.G3162 HereG5602 isG2076 theG3588 patienceG5281 andG2532 theG3588 faithG4102 of theG3588 saints.G40
+He thatG1536 leadeth intoG4863 captivityG161 shall goG5217 intoG1519 captivity:G161 he thatG1536 killethG615 withG1722 the swordG3162 mustG1163 be(G846) killedG615 withG1722 the sword.G3162 HereG5602 isG2076 theG3588 patienceG5281 andG2532 theG3588 faithG4102 of theG3588 saints.G40”

 (Revelation 13:10 KJV+)